 What can I do?

 The Covid pandemic provided the stimulus to bring together a group of specialists who have formed Mutual Credit Services (MCS) with the aim of setting up mutual credit groups (or ‘clubs’).
-They realised that lockdowns will mean that small businesses may close because of lack of money in their communities, and so the ability to trade without money may be exactly the safety net that can help keep them alive.
-If you work in a small business or you’re a sole trader, you may be able to join a club, or get together a group of businesses to start one.
+They realised that lockdowns will mean that many small businesses may close because of lack of money in their communities, and so the ability to trade without money may be exactly the safety net that can help keep them alive.
+They’re approaching existing business networks, social enterprise networks and local authorities.

 Clubs can be in a geographical area – so there could be a club in your town – or they can be clubs of interest, for example in a particular industry, with members in different parts of the country, or even in different countries.
 The most important thing is that these clubs contain businesses that already trade with each other, or that could switch suppliers and get new customers so that could happen.
 Active trading loops or circles need to exist, so that popular businesses don’t get stuck at their credit limit with no-one to buy from, or that other businesses end up at their debit limit with no-one to sell to.
 Trade needs to flow in loops around the community.